taufik-nurrohman/kirby-minify/README.md

 Notes
 -----

-Bug reports and feature requests related to Kirby CMS can be submitted [here][bug/kirby-minify].
+ - Bug reports and feature requests related to Kirby CMS can be submitted [here][bug/kirby-minify].
 Bug reports related to compression (e.g. compression of inline CSS and JavaScript code causes them to break) can be submitted [here][bug/minify].
+ - The `minify\` folder in this project contains the contents of the [taufik-nurrohman/minify](https://github.com/taufik-nurrohman/minify) repository.
+Ideally, it should be set as a [Git sub-module](https://git-scm.com/book/en/v2/Git-Tools-Submodules), however I decided to do a manual copy and paste of the files and folders to make it easier for users to install this plugin.
+Not everyone understands how to bring Git sub-modules into the project after doing a `git clone`.
+Git archive also won’t merge sub-modules automatically into the package.

  [bug/kirby-minify]: https://github.com/taufik-nurrohman/kirby-minify/issues/new
  [bug/minify]: https://github.com/taufik-nurrohman/minify/issues/new